Mohammadjamiu/tahugo/content/em-post/facts-about-magnets.md

 wordcount: false
 ---

-As human, we have once even by accident, played or saw a magnet and the only basic thing we know about it is that it attracts metal which is true but still there are more to magnets and what we can do with it.
+As human, we have once even by accident, played or saw a magnet and the only basic thing we know about it is that it attracts metal which is true but still, there are more to magnets and what we can do with it.

 So in this post we would be discussing few important facts that you need to know about a magnet.